Flow-based sampling for multimodal and extended-mode distributions in lattice field theory: Sampling using multimodal models in real scalar field theory

 which contains all observable-independent information about model quality.
 Although correlations between reweighting factors and observables can further affect the quality of specific measurements, we are interested in model quality generically.

-Figure~\ref{fig:case_study_ess_run} demonstrates that the large variation in the ESS estimates derived from different model sample datasets, as well as the low values of the ESS estimated using target samples, are due to configurations from the high-weight tail of the distribution of reweighting factors.
-The two sets of points in the figure correspond to the estimate of the ESS (corresponding to reweighting from model to target) including all samples with $w \le w_{\text{max}}$, varying $w_{\text{max}}$.
+Figure~\ref{fig:case_study_ess_run} demonstrates that the large variation in the ESS estimates derived from different model sample datasets, as well as the low values of the ESS estimated using target samples, are due to configurations from the high-weight tail of $\tilde{\rho}(w)$.
+The two sets of points in the figure correspond to model- and target-sample estimates of the ESS including all samples with $w \le w_{\text{max}}$, varying $w_{\text{max}}$.
 Considering the model-sample estimator in isolation, as the cut $w_{\text{max}}$ is increased, the ESS appears to be converging to a value $\sim 0.7$ until two high-weight ``outlier'' configurations significantly reduce it; the highest-weight configuration reduces the ESS by a factor $\sim 2$.
 Comparison with the target-sample estimator indicates that these apparent outlier configurations correspond to an unsampled high-weight tail of configurations.
 The discrepancy between the highest-weight model-estimator point and the target-sample curve can be attributed simply to coarse sampling in the tail.
-The target-sample estimator smoothly approaches a near-zero value, although undersampling in the tail suggests the exact value estimated is unreliable, with $\sim 5$ samples accounting for the difference between $0.15$ and $\approx 0$.
+The target-sample estimator smoothly approaches a near-zero value, although the increasingly coarse sampling suggests the exact value estimated is still unreliable, with $\sim 5$ samples accounting for the difference between $0.15$ and $\approx 0$.

-Figure~\ref{fig:case_study_w_dists} confirms directly the existence of an undersampled high-weight tail in the distribution of reweighting factors.
-The histogram in blue corresponds to the distribution of reweighting factors estimated directly using model-distributed samples.
-The distribution of reweighting factors under the model can also be obtained by reweighting the distribution of reweighting factors under the target ${\rho(w) = \vev{\delta(w-p/\tilde{p})}_p}$,
+Figure~\ref{fig:case_study_w_dists} confirms directly the existence of an undersampled high-weight tail in $\tilde{\rho}(w)$.
+The histogram in blue corresponds to $\tilde{\rho}(w)$ estimated directly using model-distributed samples.
+This distribution can also be obtained by reweighting the distribution of reweighting factors under the target ${\rho(w) = \vev{\delta(w-p/\tilde{p})}_p}$,

 which we apply to a histogram estimate of $\rho(w)$ made with target-distributed samples to produce the histogram in orange.
 In Fig.~\ref{fig:case_study_w_dists}, the reweighted histogram satisfies $\int dw ~ \rho(w) \approx 1$, and matches well with the direct estimate where the two both have support; however, it also reveals a long tail of high-weight configurations which are not sampled in $10^6$ draws from the model.